YiranH/Viola_Jones_649/README.md

 This is the course project for CSCE 649.

-Python 3.6.1 is used in this project.
+It is implemented in Python 3.6.1.

-To run the code, you need to install 2 packages: numpy and pillow.
+To run the code, you need to install 2 packages: numpy and pickle.

 In the same directory where the provided code and data are, you can run the code: